MarioniLab/simpleSingleCellResults/doublets.knit.md

 <p class="caption">(\#fig:densclust)Distribution of doublet scores for each cluster in the mammary gland data set.
 Each point is a cell.</p>
 </div>

+**Comments from Aaron:**

+- To speed up the density calculations, `doubletCells()` will perform a PCA on the log-expression matrix.
+When `approximate=TRUE`, methods from the *[irlba](https://CRAN.R-project.org/package=irlba)* package are used to perform a fast approximate PCA.
+This involves randomization so it is necessary to call `set.seed()` to ensure that results are reproducible.

+## Strengths and weaknesses

 The advantage of `doubletCells()` is that it does not depend on clusters, reducing the sensitivity of the results to clustering quality.
 The downside is that it requires some strong assumptions about how doublets form, such as the combining proportions and the sampling from pure subpopulations.
 In particular, `doubletCells()` treats the library size of each cell as an accurate proxy for its total RNA content.
 If this is not true, the simulation will not combine expression profiles from different cells in the correct proportions.
-This means that the simulated doublets will be systematically shifted away from the real doublets, resulting in doublet scores that are too low.
+This means that the simulated doublets will be systematically shifted away from the real doublets, resulting in doublet scores that are too low for the latter.

+Simply removing cells with high doublet scores will not be sufficient to eliminate real doublets from the data set.
+As we can see in Figure \@ref(fig:densclust), only a subset of the cells in the putative doublet cluster actually have high scores.
+Removing these would still leave enough cells in that cluster to mislead downstream analyses.
-It should also be stressed that the interpretation of the doublet scores is relative.
+In fact, even defining a threshold on the doublet score is difficult as the interpretation of the score is relative.
-It is difficult to generally define a fixed threshold above which libraries are to be considered doublets.
+There is no general definition for a fixed threshold above which libraries are to be considered doublets.

-One strategy is to define a threshold at a percentile corresponding to the expected proportion of doublets, based on experimental knowledge of the number of loaded cells.
-Another approach is to use these scores in the context of cluster annotation, where clusters with higher-than-average doublet scores are considered suspect.
+We recommend interpreting the `doubletCells()` scores in the context of cluster annotation.
+All cells from a cluster with a large average doublet score should be considered suspect.
+Close neighbours of problematic clusters (e.g., identified by `clusterModularity()`, see [here](https://bioconductor.org/packages/3.9/simpleSingleCell/vignettes/umis.html#evaluating-graph-based-clusters)) should be treated with caution.
+A cluster containing a small proportion of high-scoring cells is generally safe for downstream analyses, provided that the user investigates any interesting results to ensure that they are not being driven by those cells^[For example, checking that DE in an interesting gene is not driven solely by cells with high doublet scores.].
+While clustering is still required, this approach is more robust than `doubletClusters()` to the quality of the clustering.

 **Comments from Aaron:**

-- To speed up the density calculations, `doubletCells()` will perform a PCA on the log-expression matrix.
-When `approximate=TRUE`, methods from the *[irlba](https://CRAN.R-project.org/package=irlba)* package are used to perform a fast approximate PCA.
-This involves randomization so it is necessary to call `set.seed()` to ensure that results are reproducible.
 - In some cases, we can improve the clarity of the result by setting `force.match=TRUE` in the `doubletCells()` call.
 This will forcibly match each simulated doublet to the nearest neighbouring cells in the original data set.
 Any systematic differences between simulated and real doublets will be removed, provided that the former are close enough to the latter to identify the correct nearest neighbours.